Koh Kradan: Thailand’s dream beach

 Koh Kradan or Koh Ngai?

 Koh Kradan is really beautiful, but unfortunately now also anything but an insider tip.
-Sometimes the resort atmosphere gets a bit out of hand and among all the Western tourists, you sometimes forget that you are in Thailand.
+Sometimes the atmosphere in the resort gets a bit out of hand, and among all the Western tourists you sometimes forget that you are in Thailand.
 If you love Koh Samui or similar places in Thailand, you will still like it; for others, one or two nights are enough.
-(I belong to the latter group).
+(I belong to the latter group.)

 However, there is another island among the Trang Islands that is very similar to Koh Kradan and where you can spend a few relaxing days.